 The title of an article published in Wired says it all: ‘Tech bigwigs know how addictive their products are.
 Why don’t the rest of us?’

 The first thing to understand is that if you use social media of any kind, you are subject to a whole range of persuasive techniques that have been deliberately engineered by very clever people to get and hold your attention in order to generate more revenue from advertising.
 You think you are making your own choices, but you are not, as Tristan Harris explains in another Ted Talk: How a handful of tech companies control billions of minds every day.

 The first step to conquering addiction is to admit you are addicted and become aware of your compulsions.
 So next time you feel the urge to check your phone while you’re walking or driving, realize it’s not worth the risk to yourself or others and desist.
 Or if you cannot immediately summon the willpower to overcome your craving for a dopamine hit, then at least move to one side, out of the flow of pedestrian or road traffic, and come to a complete stop before you succumb.

 If, like many people, you use your phone as a satnav, then activate the iPhone Do Not Disturb While Driving feature to block everything except emergency alerts and alarms.
 If you have an Android phone, there is a similar feature called Drivers App for Electronic Responsibility (DAPPER).

 Another step you can take is to actively seek out ways that will help you to take control of your device in a more general way, such as How to kill Facebook’s newsfeed or Rescue Time.
-You can find more suggestions here: Take control of your phone
+You can find more suggestions here: Take control